Fora00/Fora00/README.md

 ## Hi, I'm Francesco Elia Foradori !

-Passionate software engineer who likes to explore all the new technologies that spike my interest
+Passionate software engineer who likes to explore new technologies that spark my interest

 - 🔭 I’m currently working on  [transl8r](https://github.com/Fora00/transl8r) and [TournamentsBG](https://github.com/Fora00/TournamentsBG)
 - 🌱 I’m currently sharpening my skills with Vue and React, while working on my Typescript and Javascript skill and some side projects in the meantime